IBSim/VirtualLab/docs/source/examples.rst

 Change *Sim.Materials* in *Parameters_Master* to 'Tungsten' and execute the *Run* file.
 You should notice the difference in stress and displacement for the tungsten sample compared with that of the copper sample.

+.. note:: If you change *Sim.Name* before re-running the simulations, the outputs will be stored in new directories under the new names.
+If you do not change *Sim.Name*, the initial results will be overwritten.

 .. tip:: If you have interest in developing your own scripts then it would be worthwhile looking at the scripts :file:`DogBone.py` and :file:`Tensile.comm` which have been used by **SALOME** and **Code_Aster** respectively for this analysis.

 Thermal
 *******